 Even so, we don't really need to run out and replace all our modern translations with translations from the LXX; the LXX is not a perfect reflection of the original biblical text either.
 The LXX, like any ancient manuscript, exists in many slightly different versions due to copying errors.
 Also, it is merely a translation and therefore cannot exactly reflect the original.
 Rejecting the King James and blindly accepting the LXX is not the solution.
 What is needed is the caution recommended in 1 Thess.
 5:21, "Test everything."
 There is no workable substitute for careful testing and study.

-God is certainly able to preserve His word; and it is even likely that He has actually chosen to.
+God is certainly able to preserve His word (this much is true, no matter what position one takes regarding Psalm 12:6,7 [added 2022/07/21]); and it is even likely that He has actually chosen to.
 But we must realize that this does not mean that our relatively modern K.J.V. is always correct and the LXX, used for nearly two thousand years by the Greek Church, is simply wrong.